 NAMAI was incorporated on 27 January 2010.
-NAMAI is the company through which private investors have invested in the Group.
+NAMAI is the company through which private investors had invested in the Group.

 NAMA invested €49m in NAMAI, receiving 49m A ordinary shares.
 The remaining €51m was invested in NAMAI by private investors, each receiving an equal share of 51m B ordinary shares.
 Under the terms of a shareholders' agreement between NAMA and the private investors, NAMA could exercise a veto over decisions taken by NAMAI.
 As a result of this veto, the private investors' ability to control the financial and operating policies of the entity was restricted and NAMA had effective control of the company.
-By virtue of this control, NAMA consolidated NAMAI and its subsidiaries and the 51% external investment in NAMAI is reported as a non-controlling interest in these financial statements.
+By virtue of this control, NAMA consolidated NAMAI and its subsidiaries and the 51% external investment in NAMAI was reported as a non-controlling interest in the financial statements.

 On 26 May 2020, NAMA exercised an option to purchase the private investors' 51% shareholding in NAMAI.
+From this date, NAMA held a 100% shareholding in NAMAI.